priorknowledge/loom/doc/adapting.md

 Loom parallelizes the category kernel over multiple threads by streaming rows through a shared concurrent partially-lock-free ring buffer, or `Pipeline` in C++.
-The shared ring buffer is divided into three phases separated by barriers.
+The shared ring buffer is divided into three phases separated by moving barriers.
-Workers in each phase independently process rows in that phase.
+Workers in each phase independently process rows within that phase, and only block when they hit a barrier.
 The three phases are:

 1. <b>Unzip (2 threads).</b>